Meet Our Team!

 Cole Griesedieck is a clinician specializing in individual psychotherapy for adolescents and adults at JMW Therapy.
 Cole received her Master’s Degree from Columbia University School of Social Work.

-Cole is passionate about helping individuals with anxiety, depression, OCD, interpersonal relationships, and self-esteem issues.
-In her work, Cole utilizes elements of cognitive behavior therapy, exposure therapy, dialectical behavior therapy, and motivational interviewing.
-It is important to Cole that her clients leave therapy with a tool-box of skills that they can use in the moment to ease symptoms of depression/anxiety.
-Cole draws on CBT to help patients identify and reframe maladaptive thought patterns with the intention of feeling better and living more fulfilling lives.
+Cole is passionate about treating individuals who experience anxiety, OCD, eating disorders, and difficulties in interpersonal relationships.
+In her work, Cole utilizes elements of cognitive behavior therapy, acceptance and commitment therapy, exposure and response prevention (ERP), and motivational interviewing.
+It is important to Cole that her clients leave therapy with a tool-box of skills that they can use in the moment for symptom management.
+Cole focuses on helping individuals understand their past to give context to current symptoms while also prioritizing finding solutions to live more symptom-free and fulfilling lives.

 Cole has worked in a variety of treatment settings, including private practice, hospitals, and in the school system.
-Having spent several years of her career working inpatient at Bellevue Hospital, Cole is also extensively trained by the best in mental illness, anxiety and interventions.
+Having spent several years of her career working inpatient at Bellevue Hospital, Cole also has extensive training in mental illness, anxiety and interventions.

 Katherine is an experienced clinician specializing in individual psychotherapy for adolescents and young adults at JMW Therapy.
 Katherine received her Master’s degree from Columbia University’s School of Social Work.
 Katherine is currently attending William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology for their advanced training program of Eating Disorders, Compulsions and Addictions.